 If you're syncing a large library for the first time, start the sync during off hours, for example, overnight.

 You can use the Stop syncing a library with the OneDrive for Business app feature to temporarily stop syncing updates.
 However, use this feature for brief periods, such as a few hours at a time, to avoid queuing large numbers of updates, and to minimize the risk of merge conflicts if several people work on the same document.

 Every SharePoint team site has a built-in OneNote notebook and you can easily create your own.
 OneNote is a great way to collect timely information that you need every day to get tasks done.
 For example, many teams use OneNote as a collection point for weekly meetings, project notes, ideas, plans, and status reports.
 You can neatly organize this disparate information by using pages, sections, and tabs.

-But the beauty of OneNote is that you can access the content from virtually any device, whether a desktop, a laptop, a tablet, or a smart phone.
+The beauty of OneNote is that you can access the content from virtually any device, whether a desktop, a laptop, a tablet, or a smart phone.
 And you don't have to worry about saving or synchronizing because OneNote does it for you.

 For more information, see Microsoft OneNote.

-Best practices for using Lync Online
+Best practices for using Skype for Business and Lync Online

 Use instant messaging whenever you can because it works well on a slow network.